- Search The Registry

 - About Us

 On this date in 1925, Gus Savage, a Black politician, was born.

 Born in Detroit, Augustus Savage attended public schools in Chicago and served in the U.S. Army until 1946 after graduation.
 He earned a B.A. degree in philosophy from Roosevelt University in 1951.
-While attending Chicago-Kent College of Law (1952-1953), he began his career as a journalist.
+He began his journalism career while attending Chicago-Kent College of Law (1952-1953).
 Politically, Savage started in the 1940s as a full-time member of the Progressive Party of former Vice President Henry A. Wallace.
 He also promoted programs for Paul Robeson, Dr. Martin Luther King, Jr., and Hon.
 Elijah Muhammad.

 A determined opponent of Chicago’s Democratic machine, Savage, ran for Congress in Illinois’ Third Congressional District in 1968 but lost.
 A 1970 primary bid was also unsuccessful.
 Savage did win in 1979, taking his seat as a member of Congress on January 3, 1981.
 He became chairman of the Committee on Public Works and Transportation, the Subcommittee on Economic Development.
 He was also a senior Black member of the Committee on Small Business.

 In 1986, he successfully sponsored an amendment to the National Defense Authorization Act of 1987.
 This set aside a possible $25 billion for minority-owned and controlled businesses, institutions, and Historically Black Colleges and Universities.